Jake Sandvig

-Steven Jacob "Jake" Sandvig (born September 8, 1986) is an American actor and nurse.
+Steven Jacob "Jake" Sandvig (born September 8, 1986) is an American former actor and nurse.
 He is best known for playing Hugh Pyne in Twenty Good Years and Preston Shackleton in Cracking Up.
 In 2009, he made a guest appearance in Ruby & the Rockits.
 He is also known for his roles in Easy A and Sky High.

+Personal life

+Sandvig was previously married to costumer Alexa Mey.
+They have one child, a son, born in September 2013.

+In June 2022, Sandvig graduated from Glendale Community College with an Associate's degree in nursing.
+In 2023, he obtained a Bachelor of Science in Nursing from California State University, Northridge.